rocketboosters/reviser/README.md

 The subsets are fuzzy-matched unless the --exact flag is used.

 ```
-usage: select [--exact] {function,layer,*} [name]
+usage: select [--functions] [--layers] [--exact] [name [name ...]]

 positional arguments:
-  {function,layer,*}  Specify the type of objects to select or use * to select
-                      both types.
   name                  Specifies the value to match against the function and
                         layer target names available from the configuration.
                         This can include shell-style wildcards and will also
                         match against partial strings.
 If the --exact flag is
                         specified, this value must exactly match one of the
-                      targets instead of the default fuzzy matching behavior.
+                        targets instead of the default fuzzy matching
+                        behavior.

 optional arguments:
+  --functions, --function, --func, -f
+                        When specified, functions will be selected.
+This will
+                        default to true if neither of --functions or --layers
+                        is specified.
+Will default to false if --layers is
+                        specified.
+  --layers, --layer, -l
+                        When specified, layers will be selected.
+This will
+                        default to true if neither of --functions or --layers
+                        is specified.
+Will default to false if --functions is
+                        specified.
   --exact               Forces the match to be exact instead of fuzzy.

 ```